 MXroute is another great budget choice out there – for an annual $40 you get 10GB of storage, no matter how many emails and domains you use.
 They are a great choice when you start from scratch, because they won’t migrate your emails for you.
 Migrate and Migraine are similar words for a reason!

-GoDaddy has offered a great spam protection with their secureserver.net based email for $5.99 per seat (it is advertised as $1.99/month).
-However, their sales reps can be very motivated to upsell and push customers to purchase additional addons like enhanced security, backup plans, or Office 365 licenses.
-Once you get into the renewal stage, G-Suite beat the offer.
+GoDaddy used to offer a great spam protection with their secureserver.net based email (it was advertised as $1.99/month).
+Lately they have started migrating clients to the Microsoft Outlook based system, which caused a price hike for many customers.
+Also, their sales reps can be very motivated to upsell and push customers to purchase additional addons like enhanced security, backup plans, or enhanced Office 365 licenses.
+Typically, the initial charges are lower, but once you get into the renewal stage, G-Suite beats the offer – especially due to the supreme chat support.

 Zoho Mail is an India based firm that offers 25 GB of storage for $4 per seat.
 We currently do not have any reliable user information about uptime, spam protection, or support quality.